-Freedom of Speech, D.O.A. in our Dominion? « Catholic Insight
+Freedom of Speech, D.O.A. in our Dominion?
+In Canada, It's 1984 All Over Again « Catholic Insight

 In addition, the bill would amend the Canadian Human Rights Act to make it a “discriminatory practice” to communicate hate speech through the internet where it is “likely to foment detestation or vilification of an individual or group of individuals on the basis of a prohibited ground of discrimination

 This is all vague and inchoate, likely deliberately so.
-We all know who is likely to be most ‘offended’, and who will never be judged to be ‘offended against’, as the anti-Christian and anti-natural law basis of this evil and idiotic legislation has already evinced in its previous incarnation, where it was used almost invariably by one or a few individuals, committed to objectively immoral behaviour, to persecute those with whom they happened to disagree.
+We all know who is likely to be most offended, and who will never be judged to be offended against, as the anti-Christian and anti-natural law basis of this legislation already evinced in its previous incarnation, where it was used almost invariably by one or a few individuals, committed to objectively immoral behaviour, to persecute those with whom they happened to disagree.

-Penalties, to be doled out by judges for such ‘hate speech’ – remembering that this means anything that might offend anyone in any ‘protected group’ pre-determined, of course, by the government – range from the forced wearing of ankle bracelets, abstaining from ‘drugs and alcohol’, no internet usage, all the way to prison terms, even for the possibility that one might commit such a ‘crime’.
+Penalties, to be doled out by judges for such ‘hate speech’ – remembering that this means anything that might be deemed as in any way biased or offensive to any ‘protected group’ pre-determined, of course, by the government – range from the forced wearing of ankle bracelets, abstaining from ‘drugs and alcohol’ and/or internet usage, all the way to prison terms – even for the possibility that one ‘will commit such a crime’.

 All for saying or writing something that may, just may, make someone feel bad.
-Funny how ‘niceness’ can turn real nasty, and be a cover for a deep and abiding disordered use of ‘law’.
+Funny how ‘niceness’ and a false sense of tolerance can turn real nasty, and be a cover for a deep and abiding evil use of the full coercive power of the state into compliance.
+See my commentary on Josef Pieper’s classic and ominously prophetic treatise on the Abuse of Language, Abuse of Power, written four decades ago in light of the Nazi and Communist regimes, but still relevant, perhaps even more so now than then –

 Society requires vigorous and even acrimonious speech – debates, dialogues, essays – even if they’re upsetting and emotional, so that we might live together peaceably, even if we disagree.
 For without such free speech, not only is the search for a common, lived consensus impossible, but the pent-up frustrations will – and have in the past – almost inevitably lead to violence of one sort or another.